Seamus Conneely: Sheffield United

+Sligo Rovers

+Conneely joined Sligo Rovers in July 2012, winning the League of Ireland Premier Division in his first season.

+Accrington Stanley

+In January 2015, Conneely signed for Accrington Stanley, reuniting with former Sligo Rovers manager John Coleman.

+On 9 May 2025, the club announced the player would be leaving when his contract expired in June.
+Following a change of mind however, it was announced on 2 July 2025 that Conneely had signed a new one-year contract with the club.

-International honours
+International career

 Conneely was capped for Ireland at several youth levels from under-17s and made his under-21s début against Switzerland in October 2009.
 He also represented Ireland in an under-23 team as part of the 2009–11 International Challenge Trophy.